just-hms/mobo-ILP/README.md

-# MOBO
+# MOBO-ILP

-multi output boolean optimizer
+multi output boolean optimizer using golang and CPLEX

 # usage